jafaryor/knowledge-base/Management/emotional-intelligence.md

 ## Emotional Intelligence (EQ)
-EQ is about how smart we are with the human connection.
+EQ is essentially how smart you are in reading and working with emotions, both your own and others.
 In other words, how effective we manage ourselves and our relationship.

 > Emotion - is information.
 Emotions, or feelings, contain important data that's tied to our thoughts, attitudes, beliefs and actions, which is why being able to read emotions, your own and others